 - Black pepper

 - Cayenne (or red pepper flakes)

 For exact measurements of each ingredient and full directions, go to the recipe card at the bottom of the page.
 You can even print out the card by using the “print” button.

 If you want to add other flavors, that’s fine.
 In fact, the first time I had it, I think there might have been some cinnamon and maple.

 I used a blend of light and dark turkey because I think it has more flavor than ground turkey breast.
+The dark meat has a tad more fat.
 However, it’s completely up to you and what you prefer.

 You can also add more oil if you use lean ground turkey.
 Otherwise, it might be a little bit dry.